-The parameter that controls its relative mass contribution is the infall mass ratio, $\sigma_2$, defined as the ratio of the second to the first infall mass.
+The parameter that controls its relative mass contribution is the infall mass ratio, $\sigma_2$, defined as the ratio of the second to the first-infall mass.
 So, $\sigma_2$ governs the fraction of metal-rich stars and the height of the solar-metallicity peak.
 For a total accreted gas mass $M_{\text{tot}}$, the individual episode masses are

 so that $\sigma_2 = 1$ corresponds to equal-mass episodes, $\sigma_2 > 1$ to a dominant second infall, and $\sigma_2 < 1$ to a dominant first infall.
-In the high–posterior-density region the distribution of $\sigma_2$ peaks at the MAP value $\sigma_2 \simeq 0.69$ with typical values in the range $\sim 0.57$–$0.89$, implying that the second episode carries a substantial but not uniquely dominant fraction of the total accreted gas.\looseness-1
+In the HPD region, the distribution of $\sigma_2$ peaks at the MAP value $\sigma_2 \simeq 0.69$, with typical values in the range $\sim 0.57$--$0.89$, implying that the second episode carries a substantial but not uniquely dominant fraction of the total accreted gas.

-At the MAP, the first infall supplies $\sim 59\%$ of the gas and the second $\sim 41\%$; within the quoted range, the second episode contributes roughly $\sim 36$–$47\%$ of the total mass.
+At the MAP, the first infall supplies $\sim 59\%$ of the gas and the second $\sim 41\%$; within the quoted range, the second episode contributes roughly $\sim 36\%$--$47\%$ of the total mass.
 This further supports a composite bulge formation scenario in which an early rapid collapse builds most of the stellar mass, but a later gas supply is still required to match the MDF and AMR.
 Because the MAP solution has the first episode dominating the mass budget, it remains compatible with a classical fast-formation bulge.
-Importantly, 'classical' here refers to the rapid formation timescale rather than a strictly metal-poor population.
-The non-zero second infall is best interpreted as adding a younger, more metal-rich component on top of an already largely assembled old bulge rather than rebuilding the bulge from scratch.
-The observed dominance of old stars (with a predominantly old bulge population with the bulk of the microlensed sample older than $\sim 10$ Gyr~\citep{Joyce2023}) is consistent with this picture, in which the first episode provides the majority of the mass, and even at the high end of the credible $\sigma_2$ range the second infall remains a substantial but sub-dominant contributor.
+Importantly, ``classical'' here refers to the rapid formation timescale, rather than a strictly metal-poor population.
+The nonzero second infall is best interpreted as adding a younger, more-metal-rich component on top of an already largely assembled old bulge, rather than rebuilding the bulge from scratch.
+The observed dominance of old stars (with a predominantly old bulge population, with the bulk of the microlensed sample older than $\sim 10$ Gyr; \citealt{Joyce2023}) is consistent with this picture, in which the first episode provides the majority of the mass, and even at the high end of the credible $\sigma_2$ range, the second infall remains a substantial but subdominant contributor.
 Its more extended timescale and lower SFE allow it to generate a younger, metal-rich population without obviously violating age constraints.